 A municipality may in such adjustments budget, and within the prescribed framework, authorise unforeseen and unavoidable expenses on the recommendation of the Mayor.

-A municipality may authorise the utilisation of projected savings on any vote towards spending under another vote.
+A municipality may authorise the utilisation of projected savings on any project (vote) towards spending under another project (vote).

 Municipalities may also authorise the spending of funds unspent at the end of the previous financial year, where such under-spending could not reasonably have been foreseen at the time the annual budget was approved by the Council.